Frequently Asked Questions

 Developer guide: Sending SMS and receiving delivery status callbacks with Node.js, Express, and Vonage

-This guide provides a step-by-step walkthrough for building a Node.js application using the Express framework to send SMS messages via the Vonage Messages API and reliably receive delivery status updates through webhooks.
+Build a Node.js application using Express to send SMS messages via the Vonage Messages API and receive delivery status webhooks with real-time tracking.

 delivered